Philosophy 210-04 and 210-05, Moral Philosophy, Fall, 2018, MWF

 TENTATIVE COURSE SCHEDULE AND SCHEDULE OF ASSIGNMENTS

-Week #1 (Mon., Aug 28) Introduce course.
+Week #1 (Mon., Aug 27) Introduce course.
 Discussion of nomos, phusis, logos, & reading.
 Brief survey of ethical theories.
 Start reading Plato’s Euthyphro (the Plato assignments are in the Five Dialogues text).
+Mass of the Holy Spirit – Wednesday, August 29; classes scheduled to meet from 9:30-10:45 will dismiss at 10:30.
+Classes scheduled for 11:00 a.m., and 12:00 p.m. will not be held.

 Week #15.
 (Mon., Dec.
-4) Martin Buber’s Way of Man, (Final evaluations last day of class, if they haven't already taken place.)
+3) Martin Buber’s Way of Man, (Final evaluations last day of class, if they haven't already taken place, and depending on the implementation of the new evaluation system.)

 Some of this page's links: